Canopy Data Collection from the Edge: Understanding the Mechanisms of Data Collection on Devices

 Introduction to Canopy’s Data Collection

-With more and more Internet of Things (IoT) devices and smart hardware systems being deployed into unattended environments, remote monitoring and management (RMM) has become an increasing critical capability.
-RMM software helps teams prevent outages and ensure your organization’s physical hardware is operating efficiently.
+With more and more connected products — kiosks, digital signage, security and camera systems, smart lockers, Internet of Things (IoT) devices, and other smart hardware systems — being deployed into unattended environments, remote monitoring and management (RMM) has become a critical capability.

 A critical component of RMM software is comprehensive data collection and centralized reporting for real-time status monitoring.
 The data processing chain for a best-in-class RMM solution consists of:

-1. Data collection (from the endpoint and other sources)
+- Data collection (from the endpoint and other sources)

-2. Data processing to deliver actionable insights
+- Data processing to deliver actionable insights (e.g. saving 1,000 support hours a month)

 In this blog post, we are diving deep into the first step in this process, data collection.
 We will discuss how Canopy collects all pertinent information using its agent-based architecture and the tools it utilizes for efficient data retrieval from host devices and peripherals at the IoT edge.
 To explore this topic will discuss:

-1. Canopy’s primary device-side agent, called “Leaf”
+- Canopy’s primary device-side agent, called “Leaf”

-2. How Leaf collects data from devices
+- How Leaf collects data from devices

-3. Included tools that automate collection of commonly used data
+- Included tools that automate collection of commonly used data

-4. How any application, script, or custom device can be part of this data collection process
+- How any application, script, or custom device can be part of this data collection process

-Discover Canopy's Data Collection with Leaf
+Discover Canopy's RMM Agent for Data Collection — "Leaf"

-In most cases, Canopy relies on a device agent service called “Leaf.”
 Leaf is a lightweight software running on the host device to facilitate the collection of data.
 Leaf can run on most architectures and platforms, spanning the world of Windows (modern versions), Linux (most flavors), and beyond.

 Once running on a host device, Leaf can also interact with attached peripheral devices, or other more proprietary devices (like cameras, routers, or custom-built devices) to monitor and manage them as well.
 The primary role of the Leaf agent is to maintain connectivity to the Canopy cloud, handle the basic transport of data to Canopy, react to the response (which may include actions or updates to execute), and system-level interactions.
-It acts as a conduit for communication between the host device (including connected peripherals and other devices) and Canopy in the cloud.

 Leaf accepts messages from various tools, then packages them for transmission to Canopy.
 Leaf also manages retries (if a package fails to deliver), waits for responses from Canopy, and executes actions queued within Canopy through manual, scheduled, or automated processes.